MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/content-assembly.md

 5. If you want users to be able to add multiple values corresponding to the term set or term, select **Allow multiple values**.
 Also, if the term set is configured as an open term set, you can select **Allow new values**.
 If you enable this option, users who generate documents from the modern template can add new terms to the term set and add those terms as placeholder values.

    > [!TIP]
-   > When you enable the **Allow new values** option (only allowed for open term sets), users are less likely to add redundant terms in the term store.
+   > When you enable the **Allow new values** option (only allowed for open term sets), users are more likely to add redundant terms in the term store.
 Redundant terms can make it difficult for admins to manage a term set.

 You can create as many placeholders as you think are necessary.
 When you're done, you can choose to save the template as a draft or publish the template.